Calvin-Kuo/calvinkuo/src/data/about.md

 - At 26, after years of investing and strengthening my financial competencies, I officially surpassed a net worth of $1 million and became a millionaire.

-- At 27, this year is still being written...
+- At 27, well... this year is still being written...

 Ask me in person for other stories that I'm hesitant to share with the Internet.

-# I like...
+# I enjoy...

-- Investing / Trading Stocks
+- Investing and Trading Stocks
+- Personal Finance and Credit Cards
+- Real Estate
 - Soccer
 - Swimming
-- Airplanes
+- Airplanes and Flying
 - Traveling
 - Food (if you got a recommendation, please reach out)
 - Learning new things